cowboyai/cim-start/vhosts/x86/readme.md

 Then we can use it to build an installable ISO image.

 What I mean here is:
-  - Detecting Hardware should be done ONCE at the most and then saved.
+  - Detecting Hardware should be done ONCE and then saved.
   - Hardware changes are something we want to manage, not detect.
   - We want to simplify this, but also allow any conceivable configuration
   - We want to remove manual steps to installation whenever possible

-When we buy equipment, we always specify the hardware.
+When we buy equipment, we always specify the hardware or at least know what we get.
 When I deploy this hardware, it doesn't change.
 Why would I want to detect everyting on every boot?
 We don't that is how people plug in USB devices and hack you.